CineraM/Subset-Sum-Problem/README.md

 Thus, this set will have 5 different different solutions.
 Since there are multiple calls of essentially the same recursive call you will need to memoize it to significantly decrease
 the time complexity

+Note( Input format )
+7 3 5 2 1 --> The first parameter is the target sum, the second is the largest number in the set, the following are the contents of the set
+numbers in the set based on the index:  5 2 1
+5 --> 5 ones
+2 --> 2 two
+1 --> 1 three